MEALDEA/sample/README.md

 -Can do basic C language

--Excellence english skills (About iBT TOFEL 105~110 points)
+-Excellence english skills (About iBT TOFEL 106 points or more)

 -Leadership with Experience